brson/wasm-opt-rs/notes.md

 `cxx` is also able to express methods that return types containing lifetimes, adding extra safety that the original C++ types can't express.

-In our case the Binaryen `PassRunner`, the type responsible for running optimization passes to transform a wasm `Module`, holds a pointer to a `Module` and mutates the value it points to.
+In our case, the Binaryen `PassRunner` &mdash;
+the type responsible for running optimization passes to transform a wasm `Module` &mdash;
+holds a pointer to a `Module` and mutates the value it points to.

 In the C++ code this is expressed with raw pointers.